Student Activities Policies

 Hall food sales which involve only the sale of food and nonalcoholic beverages are not considered an interhall matter since this activity primarily involves a service provided by members of a given hall for members of the hall.
 Students involved in hall food sales should contact the Rector of their respective hall to discuss their particular situation.

-Individual students, businesses and groups from off campus are not allowed to sell any items on home football weekends.
+Unless otherwise permitted by the Student Activities Office, individual students, businesses and groups from off campus are not allowed to sell any items on home football weekends.
 The Department of Athletics has granted exclusive rights to a concessionaire to sell souvenirs in the stadium area.

 The University of Notre Dame controls all sales of products bearing the University’s trademarks.
 All imprinted items (e.g., hats, shirts, uniforms, glassware) which contain words, pictures, symbols or logos representing “University of Notre Dame,” “Notre Dame,” “ND,” “Irish,” “Fightin’ Irish,” the leprechaun, the shamrock, Golden Dome, the University seal or any other trademarks of the University must be approved first by the Student Activities Office and then by the Licensing Department.
 These approvals must be obtained prior to ordering or imprinting any items.
 Unauthorized sales or sales outside authorized areas will result in the merchandise being confiscated and disciplinary action.